5th Dalai Lama: Künga Migyur's family

-The child who would become the 5th Dalai Lama was born in the Chonggye Valley in Ü, south of the Yarlung Tsangpo River and about two days' journey south-east of Lhasa, to a prominent family of nobles with traditional ties to both Nyingma and Kagyu lineages.
+The child who would become His Holiness the 5th Dalai Lama was born in the Chonggye Valley in Ü, south of the Yarlung Tsangpo River and about two days' journey south-east of Lhasa, to a prominent family of nobles with traditional ties to both Nyingma and Kagyu lineages.

 The aristocratic Zahor family into which he was born had held their seat since the 14th century at Taktsé Castle, south of Lhasa – a legendary stronghold of Tibetan kings in the days of the early empire, before Songtsen Gampo (604–650 CE) had moved his capital from there to Lhasa.

 Parents and naming

-The 5th Dalai Lama's father was called Dudul Rabten, the local ruler of the Chonggye valley, also known as Hor Dudül Dorjé; his mother was called Tricham, Kunga Lhadze or Kunga Lhanzi.
+His Holiness the 5th Dalai Lama's father was called Dudul Rabten, the local ruler of the Chonggye valley, also known as Hor Dudül Dorjé.
+His mother was called Tricham, Kunga Lhadze or Kunga Lhanzi.

 His father had friendly relations with the Drugpa Kagyu and his mother had connections with the Jonangpa Kagyu through her family at Nakartse Dzong.

 Thus, after his birth on the 22nd day of the 9th month of the Fire-snake year (late 1617), Taranatha, the most remarkable scholar and exponent of the Jonang school (a.k.a.
 Tagten Tulku, a.k.a.
-Kunga Nyingpo), named the child 'Kün-ga Migyur Tobgyal Wanggi Gyalpo'.
-His family called him 'Künga Migyur'.
+Kunga Nyingpo), named the child "Kün-ga Migyur Tobgyal Wanggi Gyalpo."
+His family called him "Künga Migyur."